tekgnu/azure_batch/HPC_Pack_Burst_to_AZ_Batch.md

-HPC Pack Burst to Azure Batch
+%HPC Pack Burst to Azure Batch

 > *Documented by*
 >